 In addition to presenting an opportunity to insure your entire jewelry collection, this pre-purchase stage is also an excellent time to conduct an appraisal.
 Just like the ever-changing market price of a home, the value of the precious metals and diamonds in your jewelry collection are always in a state of flux.
 An appraisal provides you with a current value for your jewelry — prior to purchasing a jewelry insurance policy.

 There are also specific questions you can ask prior to your appraisal appointment, including queries about the cost of an appraisal, which should always be “fixed” and not based on a variable such as the final appraised value of your jewelry.
 Most retailers will provide an appraisal for your newly purchased jewelry as part of the purchase — or for a small additional fee.
 If you come back into their store at a later date, they’ll likely also be happy to provide you with an updated appraisal.
 Of course, you can also opt to seek out the services of a private jewelry appraiser.
-A list of nationally recognized, certified appraisers can be found at https://www.americangemsociety.org/search/newsearch.asp
+A location-based list of nationally recognized, certified jewelry appraisers can be easily accessed with the Thumbtack jewelry appraiser search engine.

 Professional jewelry appraisals need to include quite a bit of detail.
 Written statements that describe each piece should mention weights, grades, measurements, maker and metal and/or gem quality — along with notation of anything unusual or amiss.
 Professional organizations such as the Gemological Institute of America (GIA) also issue certification numbers, which should be clearly identified on the official appraisal form.
 Your name and address should also be included on the form, and photographs are often also attached.